lukaszmargielewski/SegmentationFault11/README.md

 1. Swift and Objective-C are bridged together.
 2. Swift calls Objective-C API which may throw an error
 3. Xcode 8.1 (8B62), newset as of 26th November 2016

+## Essense:

+Link to the code, where it happens: https://github.com/lukaszmargielewski/SegmentationFault11/blob/master/SegmentationFault11/Classes/Swift/SegmentationFault11.swift